CMU-99P-Fall25-Practicum/Omen/README.md

 >[!NOTE]
 >`mage build` does *not* build the GUI, as it is tangential and thus its build dependencies are not assumed when compiling the rest of the pipeline.
+>This same reason applies to why it is its own Go module.

 #### Developing